Combinatorial Allocation Bandits with Nonlinear Arm Utility: Combinatorial allocation bandits

-Next, we explain the intention behind formulating the problem in the formulation described above.
-To simplify the explanation of our modeling intention, we take the case of a job-matching platform as an example, where the observed $y_t(i)$ takes values $0$ or $1$.
-Here, $y_t(i)$ is a binary variable indicating whether a match occurs, and $\mu\prn{\phi_t(i,a)^\top\theta^\ast}$ can be interpreted as the expected number of matches.
+Next, we explain the modeling intuition behind the above formulation.
+In many applications, the observed feedback $y_t(i)$ is a realization of the underlying match quality between user $i$ and arm $a$.
+For example, in a job-matching platform, $y_t(i)\in\set{0,1}$ indicates whether a match occurs, and $\mu(\bm{\phi}_t(i,a)^\top\bm{\theta}^\ast)$ can be interpreted as the match probability.